nickjj/ansible-phpfpm/README.md

 ### What problem does it solve and why is it useful?

-I'll be honest with you, I don't really use PHP but a project I'm working on requires it.
+I'll be honest with you, I don't really use PHP but a project I'm working on requires deploying an app made with it.
 This role fills the gap on being able to quickly get php-fpm running and configured as per your application's requirements.

 This role will not set up Apache.
 It is expected you proxy your application with nginx.